Leprosy in the Bible: A Vivid Picture of Sin

 Curious, isn’t it?

-- if the leprosy has covered his entire body, he shall pronounce the one who has the infection clean
+- If the leprosy has covered his entire body, the priest declares him clean.

-- But whenever raw flesh appears on him, he shall be unclean
+- But whenever raw flesh appears, he is unclean.

 Leprosy was a living death.
 In the Old Testament of the Holy Bible – Leviticus 13:45-46 it says “The leprous person who has the disease shall wear torn clothes and let the hair of his head hang loose, and he shall cover his upper lip and cry out, ‘Unclean, unclean.’
 He shall remain unclean as long as he has the disease.
 He is unclean.
 He shall live alone.
 His dwelling shall be outside the camp.”